Division I spring athletes granted another year by NCAA in wake of coronavirus-related cancellations

 "Council members declined to extend eligibility for student-athletes in sports where all or much of their regular seasons were completed," according to a news release from the NCAA.

-The NCAA also announced that roster sizes for baseball would increase, though no number was given.
-Current roster sizes are set at 35.
+The NCAA also announced that roster sizes for baseball would increase, essentially lifting the restriction of a 35-player limit.
+So Nebraska, for example, with its six current seniors could have a roster of 41 next season.

 However, that announcement was not an official decision.